Five German U-Boats

 Wrasse are prevalent all over the site as are pollack.
 Dogfish can sometimes be found lying at the bottom of the gullies or on the sand, so can common pipefish.
 Lobsters sit in the odd crack in the rocks, if you can be bothered to fight your way through the kelp that is.
 Starfish, snakelock anemones and the odd crab can be spotted under the kelp too.

 Wreckage can be found anywhere – there were 5 U-boats after all.
 I have seen hatches and all different shapes and sizes of scrap metal.
-I have been told there are two boilers out on the sand from an old fishing boat but I’ve never found them.
+There is a boiler out on the sand from an old fishing boat, it has also been heavily salvaged.
 You can venture out beyond the course sandy bottom onto a stone covered area where you can find the odd scallop or two.